Contextual Active Model Selection: Contextual Active Model Selection

 \paragraph{Model updates.} Now define $\QueryIndicator_t \sim \text{Ber}\paren{\queryProb_t}$ as a binary query indicator that is sampled from a Bernoulli distribution parametrized by $\queryProb_t$.
 Upon querying the label $\clabel_t$, one can calculate the loss for each model $\model_j \in{\Models}$ as $\loss_{t,j}=\mathbb{I}\curlybracket{\pd_{t,j}\neq \clabel_t}$.
 Since \algname does not query all the i.i.d. examples, we introduce an unbiased loss estimator for the models, defined as $\hat{\loss}_{t,j}=\frac{\loss_{t,j}}{\queryProb_t}\QueryIndicator_t$.
 The unbiased loss of policy $\policy_i \in \Policies^*$ can then be computed as $\tilde{\loss}_{t,i} = \langle \policy_i(\instance_t), \hat{\loss}_{t,j} \rangle$.
 In the end, \algname computes the (unbiased) cumulative loss of policy $\policy_i$ as $\tilde{\Loss}_{T,i}=\sum_{t=1}^T\tilde{\loss}_{t,i}$, which is used to update the policy probability distribution in next round.
 Pseudocode for the model update steps is summarized in Line~\ref{alg:cams:line:update}-\ref{alg:cams:line:endofprocedure} in \figref{alg:CAMS}.

-\paragraph{Remarks.} In \algname, each model selection policy specifies a probability distribution over the models for the given context at each round.
-When these distributions correspond to constant Dirac delta distributions (regardless of the context), the problem reduces to the context-free problem investigated by \citet{karimi2021online}.
-As we discuss in the next section, \algname is able to handle more complicated policy classes, while still preserving strong theoretical guarantees.
+\looseness -1 \textit{Remark. } {\algname runs efficiently with time complexity ${{O}\paren{nk}} $ per round and space complexity ${{O}\paren{\paren{\PoliciesNum+\ModelsNum}\cdot \ModelsNum}}$.
+At each round, each model selection policy specifies a probability distribution over the models for the given context.
+When these distributions correspond to constant Dirac delta distributions (regardless of the context), the problem reduces to the context-free problem investigated by \citet{karimi2021online}. }